kadotcom/SCPObjectives/README.md

 # SCPObjectives
-SCPObjectives is an EXILED plugin that adds objectives to SCP:SL.
+SCPObjectives is an EXILED plugin that adds objectives/quests to SCP:SL.

 # Features
 - Customizable objectives.